Trinamool Congress

-The headquarters of the party is located at Harish Chatterjee Street, Kolkata.

 History

 Founding

 After being a member of the Indian National Congress (INC) for over 26 years, Mamata Banerjee quit the INC and established the TMC in 1998.
 The official election symbol of the TMC is Jora Ghas Phul (two flowers with grass).
-In the 1998 Lok Sabha polls, TMC won 7 seats.
-In the next Lok Sabha election that was held in 1999, Trinamool Congress won 8 seats with BJP, thus increasing its tally by one.
-In 2000, TMC won the Kolkata Municipal Corporation Elections.
+In the 1998 Lok Sabha polls, TMC won seven seats.
+In the next Lok Sabha election that was held in 1999, Trinamool Congress won eight seats with BJP, thus increasing its tally by one.
+In 2000, TMC won the Kolkata Municipal Corporation elections.

-The party initially joined the National Democratic Alliance (NDA), as part of the Vajpayee government, and were initially quite successful, winning 7 seats in its first election in 1998.
+The party initially joined the National Democratic Alliance (NDA), as part of the Vajpayee government, and was initially quite successful, winning seven seats in its first election in 1998.
 In the 2001 Vidhan Sabha elections, the TMC won 60 seats in alliance with the INC, becoming the principal opposition party.
 They suffered big losses in the 2004 Lok Sabha elections and the 2006 West Bengal Legislative Assembly election, and subsequently left the NDA.

 Nandigram movement

-In December 2006, the people of Nandigram were given notice by Haldia Development Authority that a major portion of Nandigram would be seized and 70,000 people be evicted from their homes to make way for a chemical plant.
-People started movement against this land acquisition and the TMC helped lead the movement.
+In December 2006, the people of Nandigram were given notice by Haldia Development Authority that a major portion of Nandigram would be seized and 70,000 people evicted from their homes to make way for a chemical plant.
+People started a movement against this land acquisition and the TMC helped lead the movement.
 The Bhumi Uchchhed Pratirodh Committee ('Committee against Land Evictions'; BUPC) was formed to protest against the eviction.
-On 14 March 2007 the police opened fire and killed 14 villagers and many more went missing.
-Many sources claimed (and which was supported by the Central Bureau of Investigation in its report) that armed Communist Party of India (Marxist) cadres, along with police, fired on protesters in Nandigram Many intellectuals protested in the streets and this incident gave birth to a new movement.
+On 14 March 2007, the police opened fire on the protesters and killed 14 villagers and many more went missing.
+Many sources claimed (and the claims were supported by the Central Bureau of Investigation in its report) that armed Communist Party of India (Marxist) cadres, along with police, fired on protesters in Nandigram Many intellectuals protested in the streets and this incident gave birth to a new movement.
 Socialist Unity Centre of India (Communist) leader Nanda Patra led the movement.
 The events led to a significant backlash against the CPI(M) government, and were a major factor in the TMC's success in the elections that followed.